microsoft/CameraTraps/megadetector.md

 <img src="https://microsoft.github.io/CameraTraps/assets/opossum_det.png" alt="opossum_det" width="500"/><br>
 *Credits to the Agency for Regulation and Control of Biosecurity and Quarantine for Galápagos (ABG), Ecuador.*

-## 🔥 Future highlights
-- [ ] A detection model fine-tuning module to fine-tune your own detection model for Pytorch-Wildlife.
-- [ ] Direct LILA connection for more training/validation data.
-- [ ] More pretrained detection and classification models to expand the current model zoo.

-To check the full version of the roadmap with completed tasks and long term goals, please click [here!](roadmaps.md).

 ## 🤜🤛 Collaboration with EcoAssist!
 We are thrilled to announce our collaboration with [EcoAssist](https://addaxdatascience.com/ecoassist/#spp-models)---a powerful user interface software that enables users to directly load models from the PyTorch-Wildlife model zoo for image analysis on local computers.
 With EcoAssist, you can now utilize MegaDetectorV5 and the classification models---AI4GAmazonRainforest and AI4GOpossum---for automatic animal detection and identification, alongside a comprehensive suite of pre- and post-processing tools.
 This partnership aims to enhance the overall user experience with PyTorch-Wildlife models for a general audience.
 We will work closely to bring more features together for more efficient and effective wildlife analysis in the future.